 Press open the seam allowance.
 Cut the extra corners of the seam allowance projecting outside.

-There your 2 half triangle squares are ready with just one stitching.
+There your 2 half squares triangle are ready with just one stitching.
 You can many the same way in no time.

 A star quilt block is one very easy block that you can make with these half square triangles.